-To seek a correction of information disseminated by NCHS, individuals should follow the procedures described below.
+To seek a correction under Section 515 of Public Law 106-554 of information disseminated by NCHS, individuals should follow the procedures described below:

-- A complaint or request for review and correction of information shall be in written hard copy or electronic form; - 2. it shall be sent to NCHS by mail or electronic-mail (e-mail); and - 3. it shall state that an information quality request for correction is being submitted.
+- A complaint or request for review and correction of information shall be in written hard copy or electronic form; - It shall be sent to NCHS: - by mail, in care of: CDC/ATSDR Attention: MASO, MS-E11 1600 Clifton Road, NE Atlanta.
+GA 30333 - or by electronic-mail (e-mail) at lnfoQuality@cdc.gov

+It shall state that a request for correction of information is being submitted under Section 515 of Public Law 106-554.

-The complaint shall contain
+The complaint shall contain:

-- 4. a detailed description of the specific material that needs to be corrected, including where the material is located, i.e., the publication title, date, and publication number, if any, or the website and web page address (url), or the speech title, presenter, date and place of delivery; - 5. the specific reason(s) for believing the information does not comply with OMB, HHS or NCHS guidelines and is in error and supporting documentation, if any; - 6. the specific recommendations for correcting the information; - 7. a description of how the complainant is affected by the information error; and - 8. the name, mailing address, telephone number, e-mail address, and organizational affiliation, if any, of the complainant.
+- A detailed description of the specific material that needs to be corrected, including where the material is located, i.e., the publication title, date, and publication number, if any, or the Web site and Web page address (url), or the speech title, presenter, date and place of delivery; - The specific reason(s) for believing the information is in error and supporting documentation, if any; - The specific recommendations for correcting the information; - A description of how the complainant is affected by the information error; and - The name, mailing address, telephone number, e-mail address, and organizational affiliation, if any, of the complainant.